Umer-Amir/Play-With-Sand/README.md

 ### Getting Started

 To run the Sand Simulator, you can do any one of the following:
 1. Simply open the `/public/index.html` file in a modern web browser.
 The application is entirely client-side, requiring no additional installation or server setup.
+(No Sound effects)
 2. Run the SAND.exe file followed with ctrl+click on http://localhost:3000.
 3. Run the SAND.bat file followed with ctrl+click on http://localhost:3000.